-Those that frequently attend the event know that it is the perfect opportunity to bring the finest accommodations into the spotlight and there is no better way to do that then chartering a private plane into Cannes Mandelieu (CEQ) or Nice Cote d’Azur (NCE) airports and then taking a helicopter transfer to Monte Carlo into the heart of the action.
+Those that frequently attend the event know that it is the perfect opportunity to bring the finest accommodations into the spotlight and there are no better way to do that than chartering a private plane into Cannes Mandelieu (CEQ) or Nice Cote d’Azur (NCE) airports and then taking a helicopter transfer to Monte Carlo into the heart of the action.

 Private jet and the Monaco Grand Prix

 With an entire culture built around the Monaco Grand Prix, private jet charter is considered by most as the ultimate form of transportation to and from this event and the city itself.

 The event is held May 27th, 2018 this year and has been run since 1929 on the Circuit de Monaco.
 The narrow and twisty track of the Formula 1 race is considered to be one of the most dangerous in the world, with many elevation changes, tight corners, and a tunnel – making this event also the most prestigious in the world.
 The tunnel forces the drivers to adjust from daylight to darkness and back to daylight, so the drivers need to be skilled technically as the track requires incredible concentration.

 Though the event has made Monaco world-famous, the city itself is also known for the Monte Carlo casino, luxury yachts, and some of the world’s most expensive real estate on the market.

 The small country with a host of opportunities

 Being the world’s smallest country (after the Vatican), Monaco is well-known for its status as a tax haven that attracts the ultra-high-net-worth individual to the capital.
 As one of the wealthiest countries in the world (30% of the residents are millionaires), Monaco is a see-and-be-seen place during and after the Formula 1 races.